carpentries/carpentries.org/content/community/get-involved.md

 Here is a list of all CarpentryConnect events held in the past: [carpentryconnect.org/case-studies/](https://carpentryconnect.org/case-studies/)

 ### Community events
 There are many opportunities to join community meetings, subcommittees and debriefing sessions.
-Find links to them in the Google calendar (link to Community events) to watch all that is going on throughout our community.
+Find links to them in [the Google calendar](/community/events/) to watch all that is going on throughout our community.